Is Benchmarking Worth a Company’s Investment and Time?

 Benchmarking Professional—The More You Know!

-Given the complexity of designing a Benchmarking study and all the related challenges associated with it, The KPI Institute’s training program, Certified Benchmarking Professional, is designed to fill the gaps you might have or to provide complete new knowledge about aspects on how to conduct a benchmarking study.
+Given the complexity of designing a benchmarking study and all the related challenges associated with it, The KPI Institute’s training program, Certified Benchmarking Professional, is designed to fill the gaps you might currently have or provide completely new knowledge about the various aspects of how to conduct a benchmarking study.

-For further knowledge, feel free to download any of our webinars that are focused on the idea of Benchmarking or take a look at our solutions, which span from audit services to framework optimization.
+For more knowledge, feel free to download any of our webinars focused on benchmarking or take a look at our solutions, which span from audit services to framework optimization.